 If the failure to file on time is no fault of your own, you can, if you hurry, submit Form I-751 with an explanation and proof that your late filing is for valid reasons that were beyond your control.
 USCIS has the discretion to approve or deny your late filing.

-Also, as mentioned above, late filing can be excused in cases where the applicant seeks a waiver of the joint filing requirement.
+Also, as mentioned above, late filing can be excused in cases where the applicant seeks a waiver of the joint filing requirement based on certain legal grounds, such as divorce or extreme hardship.

 In any case, you'll want to get in touch with USCIS before your case is transferred to immigration court.
 Contact an immigration lawyer immediately if you're in this situation.